datacite/schema-docs/docs/appendices/appendix_1/relatedIdentifierType.rst

 IGSN
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Full Name:** International Geo Sample Number: a 9-digit alphanumeric code that uniquely identifies samples from our natural environment and related sampling features.
+**Full Name:** International Geo Sample Number

+**Description:** A 9-digit alphanumeric code that uniquely identifies samples from our natural environment and related sampling features.

 **Example:**